Emails and the Contact Form

 Adding email provision to pages and posts #

-In this section it is assumed, unless otherwise stated, the information for individual contacts, including a valid email address, has been entered using the u3a Contacts page, as documented here.
+In this section, it is assumed, unless otherwise stated, that the information for individual contacts, including a valid email address, has been entered using the u3a Contacts page, as documented here.

-Contacting a group leader via a Group or Event page. #
+Emailing a group leader from a Group or Event page. #

 • A Group page has two fields that can be used to set up contacts, Group Leader and Group Leader 2—the Primary Group email function is not currently available.
 Any available contract can be assigned to any field, as required by the individual u3a

-• When entering Group information you select from a drop-down a Coordinator or, in the case of an event, an Organiser.
+• When entering Group information, the content creator selects from a drop-down list a Coordinator or, in the case of an event, an Organiser.
 These people MUST be in the contact list with a valid email address to appear in the drop-down.
-If the content needs to be deleted click on the ‘x’ by the dropdown control.
+If the content needs to be deleted, click on the ‘x’ by the dropdown control.

 • When a group or event page is viewed, the name given to the u3a Contacts page for the Coordinator will be shown as a link and can be emailed via the contact form by clicking on the name.

-In addition, SiteWorks allows content creators to embed a command directly in the text to access the email contact form by using a Shortcode, This approach will not reveal the recipient’s email address to the sender.
+In addition, SiteWorks allows content creators to embed a command directly in the text to access the email contact form by using a Shortcode.
+The following points must be noted:

-If the shortcode is incorrect, irrespective of whether it is the contact name, an issue with double quotation marks, etc., the text entered will not convert to a contact form link.
-This will be obvious when the page is previewed as the error The u3a_contact addressee is not known or has no email address will appear or the text is not converted.
+• If the shortcode is incorrect, irrespective of whether it is the contact name, an issue with double quotation marks, etc., then the text entered will not convert to a contact form link.
+This will be obvious when the page is previewed, as the error The u3a_contact addressee is not known or has no email address will appear.
+Content creators should avoid copy-and-pasting double quotes as they can be transformed into left and right versions, which will give errors.

 Use of buttons and images to initiate the contact form. #

-The Envelope and Bluebird icons used to contact a group leader are not provided in Site Works.
-The link that can be attached to a WordPress button or image cannot be replaced by a ShortCode.
-If a u3a requires a button-like object to act as a call for action, it can constructed as follows:
+A link that can be attached to a WordPress button or image cannot be replaced by a Shortcode.
+If a u3a requires a button-like object to act as a call for action, it can be constructed as follows:

-• To locate the “button” correctly on the page, it is recommended that it is placed within a column structure, with a width of 25%.
+• To locate the “button” correctly on the page, it is recommended that it be placed within a column structure, with a width of 25%.

-• In the required column add a paragraph containing the required ShortCode plus additional text.
-Ensure that the text is centred in the paragraph.
+• In the required column, add a paragraph containing the required Shortcode plus additional text or add <br> in the HTML view.
+Ensure that the text is centred.

 • Select the Group from the breadcrumbs, and apply the required text and background colour using Style.